aaronj1335/vscode-aaronsbeancountutils/README.md

 Utilities for balancing a Beancount ledger:

-- Calculate line and copy result: given a line like:
+- An action to calculate line and copy result.
+Given a line like:

         ; 100 * 30